Baldi's Basics in Education and Learning: Gameplay

-A screenshot of the beginning of the remastered edition.
-Baldi, the game's titular antagonist, stands in the distance.
+A screenshot of the beginning of Baldi's Basics Classic Remastered.
+Baldi, its titular main antagonist, stands in front of the player.

-Baldi's Basics is a 3D puzzle horror game that satirizes 1990s educational games.
-The player has to locate seven notebooks scattered around a school; they belong to the player character's friend, who cannot retrieve so as to not be late for "eating practice".
-Each notebook contains three simple math problems, but starting with the second notebook, the third question becomes unsolvable.
-As the player continues to fail the questions, of which some are impossible, Baldi becomes increasingly aggressive, moving faster and becoming harder to avoid.
-Baldi hears every sound that the player makes, and chases them with his wooden ruler.
-As he moves, he smacks the ruler, making a sound to alert the player of the approximate location of Baldi.
-If the player gets caught by Baldi, they are jump scared, resulting in a game over.
+Baldi's Basics in Education and Learning is a survival horror game, that parodies 1990s educational video games, and is played from a first-person perspective.
+It takes place at the school.
+The player must collect seven scattered notebooks to escape.
+The notebooks belong to the player character's friend, who cannot retrieve them so as to not be late for "eating practice".
+Each notebook contains three simple math problems, but starting with the second notebook, unsolvable math problems start to occur, after which Baldi, a school teacher, becomes hostile and begins chasing the player.
+Baldi chases the player with a ruler while smacking it against his hand as he moves.
+He can also hear every sound that they make (e.g. when opening doors).
+As they continue to collect more notebooks and fail to correctly answer math problems, Baldi becomes increasingly faster and harder to avoid.
+If the player gets caught by Baldi, they're jumpscared and a game over triggers.

-The player may encounter other characters that can be used to their advantage or should be avoided, such as Principal, Bully, or Playtime.
-The Principal locks the player in detention for a short period of time, which increases with every visit, after breaking one of the school rules, such as running in the halls or getting in the teacher’s lounge.
-Bully takes one of the player's items upon interaction, and if they have none he will act as a human barrier, blocking a path.
-Playtime forces the player to jump rope 5 times in a row.
-Items are scattered around the facility, which the player can use to defend themselves.
-For instance, the player can use safety scissors to cut Playtime's rope, temporarily preventing her from stopping them.
-As well, they must manage the stamina to run away from other threats and characters, including Baldi.
-After collecting seven notebooks, the player has to find all four school exits to beat the game, without been caught by Baldi.
-If they manage to beat the game with all math questions wrong, they'll be sent to Baldi's Room, where they meet Null, a corrupted character that warns the player to close and destroy the game.
+The player may encounter other characters that may impede their progress, such as Principal of the Thing, It's a Bully, and Playtime.
+The principal locks the player in the detention room, after breaking one of the school rules, such as running in the halls or entering the teacher's lounge.
+The Bully takes one of the player's items upon interaction, such as quarters, while Playtime forces the player to jump rope.
+Items are scattered around the school, which the player can use to their advantage, for instance, safety scissors can cut Playtime's rope, which will temporarily prevent her from jumping rope with the player.
+As well, they must manage their limited stamina.